uwinx/aioqiwi/readme.rst

     import asyncio
     from pprint import pprint

+    from aioqiwi import QiwiAccount
-    from aioqiwi import QiwiAccount, BeatifulSum
+    from aioqiwi.utils import BeatifulSum

     async def qiwi():
         async with QiwiAccount("APIHASH from https://qiwi.com/api") as client: